pacerswithprettyfeet/pacerswithprettyfeet-oss.github.io/_posts/2026-05-22-Writing-the-Tristan-Stubbs-Manual.md

 As the Good Areas team have pointed out (link), teams have fundamentally changed how they structure T20 innings.
 Death overs strike rates peaked in 2024 and 2025 at 175, but has dropped back to 160s as has been the norm between 2018 and 2023.
 But, the powerplays and middle overs are barely recognizable — rising all the way from 120s in 2022 (the last season without impact subs) to 160.2 and 147 respectively.
 Batters are trying to break games open from the powerplay itself, and the old non-aggression treaty between batters and bowlers in the middle overs barely exists anymore.

-Insert a table with the phasewise strikerates in the IPL since 2018.
-I have attached the full numbers in a table at the end of the article for your reference.
-Put a disclaimer that the data is till the PBKS v DC game on the 11th.
 <iframe
   src="{{ '/assets/plots/Writing the Tristan Stubbs Manual/stubbs_plot_phase_sr.html'  |relative_url }}"
   width="100%"